hipaa the health insurance portability and accountability act summary

 What Is the Health Insurance Portability and Accountability Act (HIPAA)?

-HIPAA, or the hipaa the health insurance portability and accountability act, was established by the U.S. Congress in 1996.
+HIPAA, or the hipaa health insurance portability and Accountability Act, was established by the U.S. Congress in 1996.
 This act modified both the Employee Retirement Income Security Act (ERISA) and the Public Health Service Act (PHSA).
 Its purpose was to safeguard individuals who have health insurance and to establish guidelines for the confidentiality and storage of personal health information.1

 Main Points